Order your UGC NET/SET Material copy (Paper-II only) today !

 13. "Love in Bombay"

 Enraged at her rejection, Saleem uses his powers to force himself into her mind.
-He drives deeper until he sees an image of Evelyn holding a blood-soaked knife near her dead mother.
 Evelyn, feeling that Saleem is inside her mind, tries to mentally force him out.
+Saleem ignores her protests and uses his power to punish her for not being interested in him.
+A feminist interpretation of the text sees this scene as a rape.
 Finally, she pushes him down the hill where he lands in the middle of a language march.
-He enrages the crowd by accidentally mocking their language.
+He enrages the crowd by accidentally recites a rhyme in Gujarathi, mocking their language.
 This incites the protestors to take to the streets and become violent.
 This causes the state of Bombay to be partitioned.

 14. "My Tenth Birthday"